Library Senior Staff

 Director, Library Services

-Elizabeth has a Diploma in Performing Arts, Theatre from WAAPA, a First Class Honours Degree in English and Philosophy from UWA and a Post Graduate Certificate in Public Sector Management from Griffith University.
+Elizabeth has a Diploma in Performing Arts, Theatre from WAAPA, First Class Honours Degree in English and Philosophy from UWA and a Post Graduate Certificate in Public Sector Management from Griffith University.

 Director, Strategic and Corporate Services